Philip Streczyk: World War II

 During the Battle of Hürtgen Forest, Streczyk reached a breaking point.
-He "shook uncontrollably and babbled incoherently" to the point where he had to be evacuated from the front lines with a suspected case of combat fatigue.
-His case was bad enough to where he needed to be evacuated to the United States Army General Hospital, Camp Butner, in the United States.
-In an interview with a journalist during his convalescence, he called his unit "The best platoon a man ever had".
-He was subsequently discharged from the U.S. Army.
-His Distinguished Service Cross was pinned onto him by General of the Army Dwight D. Eisenhower on 2 July 1944.
-Field Marshal Bernard L. Montgomery personally awarded him the British Military Medal about a week later.
+After an intense bombardment, he "shook uncontrollably and babbled incoherently".
+He was evacuated to an Army General Hospital at Camp Butner in North Carolina in November 1944.
+In an interview with a journalist during his convalescence, he called his unit "the best platoon a man ever had".
+He was subsequently discharged from the United States Army in 1945.